aws-samples/amazon-serverless-datalake-workshop/README.md

 1. You will get an error due to a self-signed SSL certificate.
 This is expected.
 Depending on the browser, o make an exception.
 1. In the upper right, click Login.
 User is 'admin' and password was supplied when configuring the notebook server.

+# Clean Up

+Open the Cloudformation Console and delete the workshop stack.
+If you leave the workshop running it will continue to generate data and incur charges.